You need help. You can barely move. You are far enough from the trail that no one can hear your voice. You have no cell phone signal. What do you do?

 If it is an original model, just be sure it is the one made for your kind of smartphone, iPhone or Android.

 The original inReach units (photo at the top of this article) could be paired with smartphones via BlueTooth and you could send text messages from your smartphone through the inReach to e-mail addresses and phone numbers (via text message) of your choosing.
-They could also send three pre-programmed, non-emergency messages to the e-mail addresses and phone numbers (via text message) on your inReach contact list.
+They could also send three pre-programmed, non-emergency messages go to the e-mail addresses and phone numbers (via text message) on you inReach contact list.
 You create the contact list and your three generic messages online when you create an account on the DeLorme inReach site.
 Each message automatically includes your GPS coordinates and a link to an online map so the people on your inReach contact list can see where you are.
 To send out the pre-programmed messages, hold down the message button (upper right on the front of the unit) until the message light flashes once and then release the button to send out message number one.
 Hold the button down until the light flashes twice and then release the button to send out message two.
 And as you have already guessed, hold it down until the light flashes three times in a row and then release the button to send out message three.
 As long as you continuously hold down the message button, the message light will keep flashing once, pause, then twice, pause, then three times, over and over again, until you release the message button.

 One of my pre-programmed messages is, “Everything is OK, just checking in.”